drsnpm/Online-Railway-Reservation-System/README.md

 ## Features for Passenger
 1. **Passenger Registration** - New passengers can register using their credentials.
 Email verification for added security.
 2. **Passenger Login & Authentication** - Secure login system with username and password for authenticated access.
-3. **Profile Management** - Passengers can view and update their personal details, including contact information and travel preferences.
+3. **Profile Management** - Passengers can view and update their personal details.
 4. **Change Password** - Secure password change option with old password verification for added security.
 5. **Search Available Trains** - Passengers can search for available trains by departure station, arrival station, and departure date.
 6. **Book Train Ticket** - Passengers can securely book tickets by selecting available trains, travel date, and seats.